Pond Pumps & Building a Waterfall

 or the ground mounted external system.

-and filter will the pump be strong enough to run both?
-I often suggest
+want a fountain and filter will the pump be strong enough to run both?

-that you have two separate pumps but the 110V submersible pumps are
+I often suggest that you have two separate pumps but the 110V submersible

-often the best choice for the average small pond or water garden.
+pumps are often the best choice for the average small pond or water

 Do not forget at night the general ambient noise level is quieter